 Frequently Asked

-What are the opening hours of Banana Leaf Thao Dien?
+- What's the best dish at Banana Leaf Thao Dien?